 A New Era of Strategic Impact for Talent Acquisition

-In a Conference Board survey earlier this year more than 500 global CEOs were asked about their top challenges and concerns in the months and years ahead.
+In a 2013 Conference Board survey more than 500 global CEOs were asked about their top challenges and concerns in the months and years ahead.
 Among the top four answers: Human Capital, Innovation and Customer Relationships.
 None of these are new issues, but taken in sum they should represent both a shot across the bow and an opportunity for the world of strategic talent management.
 Why?
 Because what those Chief Executives surely want to know as they walk the halls of their company is, who can help them with these challenges?

 Increasingly, the best answer may be found within the Strategic Talent Acquisition function.
 The High Potentials, Innovators and Customer Service champions of the future are all within the grasp of the best Talent Acquisition Strategists.
 Through better, more consultative relationships with hiring managers, a strategic view of workforce planning and analytics that lead to business outcomes and mastery of a set of new relationship-building competencies and tools — Talent Acquisition professionals are poised to contribute answers on each of these fronts.
 First, however, they must move beyond the world of order taking and searching resumes for keywords.